 Age-Wise Normal Range

-There is no separate age-specific normal range for alcohol tests because the expected normal value remains zero across all age groups.
-However, the effects of alcohol and how the body processes it can differ significantly with age.
+There is no separate age-based normal range for alcohol testing.
+The expected normal value is zero at all ages.
+What changes with age is how the body handles alcohol.

 In children and adolescents, any detectable alcohol level is considered abnormal and concerning.
-Even very small amounts may cause serious symptoms because their bodies have lower tolerance and immature metabolic systems.
-Alcohol detection in this age group often raises concerns about accidental ingestion, poisoning, or abuse.
+Even small amounts can cause significant symptoms because metabolism is immature and tolerance is low.
+Detection in this age group often prompts evaluation for accidental ingestion or exposure.

-In adults, metabolism depends on liver function, body composition, and drinking habits.
-Older adults tend to metabolize alcohol more slowly due to reduced liver efficiency and lower muscle mass.
-As a result, the same amount of alcohol may produce higher blood levels compared to younger adults, even though the normal reference value remains zero.
+In adults, metabolism depends on liver health, body composition, and drinking habits.
+Older adults generally process alcohol more slowly due to reduced liver efficiency and lower muscle mass.
+As a result, the same intake may lead to higher blood levels, even though the normal reference value remains unchanged.

 Gender-Wise Normal Range